Bookmark

 In Tanzania, Mozambique, and Indonesia, GAIN’s Nourishing Food Pathways programme works collaboratively with local city governments and street vendors to drive food system transformation that is both systemic and equitable.
 Small and medium-sized enterprises (SMEs) play a vital role in advancing more sustainable and inclusive food system practices.

-Across the African continent, 85 universities of the Regional Universities Forum for Capacity Building in Agriculture (RUFORUM), strengthened activities on supporting the translation of research into business, co-certifying innovation facilitator training, and expanding e-learning on innovation management.
-In partnership with the EU DeSIRA-LIFT programme (Wageningen University & Research), these efforts address key capacity gaps within the knowledge ecosystem, though long-term impact remains challenged by limited resources and differing national priorities among member institutions.
+Across the African continent, 85 universities of the Regional Universities Forum for Capacity Building in Agriculture (RUFORUM), strengthened their activities in supporting the translation of research into business, co-certifying innovation facilitator training, and expanding e-learning on innovation management.
+In partnership with the European DeSIRA-LIFT programme and Wageningen University & Research, these efforts address key capacity gaps within the knowledge ecosystem, though long-term impact remains challenged by limited resources and differing national priorities among member institutions.

 Learning Must Be Shared, Not Isolated